The .22 Magnum pistol is a rare bird, but we pick four top options in the caliber to satiate even the most finicky rimfire fan.

 With a fraction of the fanfare it deserved, Rock Island launched its XT line a little over a year ago.
 Yet, the pistol deserves credit, it delivers on all accounts—affordability, dependability and, above all, accuracy.

 No surprise from the Filipino company that made its bones with economical 1911s, its .22 Magnum pistol cuts the same figure and has the same feel.
-The similarities stop there.
+The similarities stop there, but it's still great news for anyone who loves the grip angle or aesthetics of the 1911.
 The XT is a top-ejector affair, somewhat reminiscent of a Beretta 92, with a unique two-piece barrel design that’s part of the pistol’s delayed blowback operation.
 It sounds complicated, but honestly is a fairly straightforward system that pays dividends.
 Not only does it run like a top, but it makes for a trimmer, more manageable gun.

-The XT has a real sporty feel to it and would do well in a competitive setting.
-The flattop Pro model would make an interesting option for this, with its full-length Picatinny rail on top of the slide.
+The XT has a real sporty feel to it, so it's easy for us to imagine that it would do well in a competitive setting.
+The flat-top Pro model would make an interesting option for this, with its full-length Picatinny rail on top of the slide.
 Certainly, the pistol’s configuration lends it to self-defense, though, the caliber might not be anyone's first choice.
 And even though it’s light, the XT is too large to make it a backup option.

 Rock Island XT Specs (Base Model)